 Please note as Dr Steve is a non-participating member of VHI, Irish Life and Laya, this simply means that you pay for the procedure up front and you claim some of the money back from your insurer

 This procedure is performed under local anaesthetic and under sterile conditions.
 It involves numbing the area with lignocaine and excising the mole/skin lesion with a scalpel and closing the wound with stitches.
-The procedure takes approximately 30mins and the patient is asked to return in 1 to 2 weeks to have the stitches removed.
-All lesions are sent to the Mater Hospital for histological diagnosis.
+The procedure takes approximately 30 mins and the patient is asked to return in 1 to 2 weeks to have the stitches removed.
+All lesions are sent to the Mater Hospital for histological examination and diagnosis.

 For more complicated procedures

 Suspicious lesions on areas such as the nose, ears and larger lesions are generally excised by the very experienced Plastic Surgeon Mr Fuan Chan.
 We have a close working relationship and generally tends to see referrals from SkinCheck quite quickly.
 He works out of the Blackrock Clinic and has a special interest in skin cancer surgery.
 I have received excellent positive feedback from recent referrals regarding the quality and personalized care he has shown to his patients.
 Further information can be found at www.fchan.ie.